 Handicapping in Horse Racing

 Not all horse races have handicaps but handicap racing represents around 60% of all British racing.
 Handicapping is popular with punters as it equalises the field and this usually gives a nicer odds range than non-handicap racing.
 When you place a bet you want to know it is as fair as it can be and the principle of handicapping is excellent for this purpose.
-Other sport such as F1 could learn lessons from this age old practice.
+Other sports such as F1 could learn lessons from this age old practice.

 Handicapping exists at every race level and grade and is usually displayed in the title of the race.
 Every really big race is a handicap race, non-handicap racing tends to be restricted to younger horses or those coming back from injury, basically anywhere where a horse’s ability is unproven.
 Non-handicap races tend to be less prestigious and have lower prize money.
 A full guide to how handicaps are created can be found from the British Horseracing Authority.